Shopify/unity-buy-sdk/EXAMPLES.md

 There are a few things we're still working out for the web checkout experience:

 1. Handling HTTP errors gracefully.
 When the user loses their internet connection there is currently no way to recover.
 2. Validating the web checkout purchase with results from the API.
-The completion callback is invoked when we detect that the user has navigated to the thank\_you page.
+The completion callback is invoked when we detect that the user has navigated to the `thank you page`.
 This is the page that is shown when a checkout is completed but we don't validate the completion of the checkout with the server yet.
 Due to spoofing concern I wouldn't rely on this as knowledge of a completely validated purchase _yet_.

 ### Custom queries